cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ### `type_url`

-- all protobuf messages to be used with `SIGN_MODE_TEXTUAL` MUST have a short name associated with them that can be used in format strings whenever the type url is explicitly referenced (as in the `MsgRevoke` examples below).
+- all protobuf messages to be used with `SIGN_MODE_TEXTUAL` CAN have a short name associated with them that can be used in format strings whenever the type url is explicitly referenced (as in the `MsgRevoke` examples below).
-- these are options in a proto messages or config files
+- if this option is not specified for a Msg, then the Protobuf fully qualified name will be used.

 ```proto
 message MsgSend {